csc-training/hip-programming/docs/06-optimisation.md

 # Global memory access in device code

-- Global memory access from the device is sexpensive
+- Global memory access from the device is expensive
 - Threads are executed in warps, memory operations are grouped in a similar fashion
 - Memory access is optimized for coalesced access where threads read from and